 - The gestational age of your baby

-- The readiness of your cervix (Bishop score)
+- The readiness of your cervix (measured by the Bishop score)

-- The potential risks associated with induction methods
+- The risks tied to specific induction methods

 How Does the Type of Previous Cesarean Affect Induction Choices?

-The type of incision used during your previous cesarean greatly influences your induction options for a VBAC.
+The type of incision from your previous cesarean has a direct impact on your induction options for a VBAC.

 Type of Incision